ProticM/plazar-js/README.md

 ## Bugs and Issues

 1. A bug is taken into account only if it can be reproduced on the latest master.
+2. Open an issue on GitHub to request a fix